 External Ids for SUFU Gene

 The Hedgehog signaling pathway plays an important role in early human development.
 The pathway is a signaling cascade that plays a role in pattern formation and cellular proliferation during development.
 This gene encodes a negative regulator of the hedgehog signaling pathway.
 Defects in this gene are a cause of medulloblastoma.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, May 2010]

 GeneCards Summary for SUFU Gene

-SUFU (Suppressor Of Fused Homolog (Drosophila)) is a Protein Coding gene.
-Diseases associated with SUFU include nodular medulloblastoma and desmoplastic/nodular medulloblastoma.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include protein kinase binding and signal transducer activity.
+SUFU (SUFU Negative Regulator Of Hedgehog Signaling) is a Protein Coding gene.
+Diseases associated with SUFU include Joubert Syndrome 32 and Basal Cell Nevus Syndrome.
+Among its related pathways are Signaling by GPCR and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and obsolete signal transducer activity.